Glossary

 ElenIQ fits a Hill saturation curve to each channel’s historic spend and response, estimating how steeply returns climb at low budget and how quickly they flatten as budget grows.
 Because the shape is learned from your own data, the model reflects how a given channel actually behaves in your account rather than a generic assumption.
 Layered with adstock, which accounts for the delayed, carried-over impact of advertising, the curves describe both how much extra spend buys and when that impact arrives.

 The payoff is forecasting outcomes before spend is committed.
 Rather than discovering a ceiling after overspending into it, you can read the marginal return at any proposed budget and find each channel’s efficient operating point in advance - true to ElenIQ’s forecast-led, marginal approach to media planning.
-You can pressure-test where the next pound works hardest with the marginal ROAS calculator, then plan the full allocation around the curves.
+You can pressure-test where the next pound works hardest with the marginal ROAS calculator, then plan the full allocation around the curves with the budget allocation simulator.

 Related terms

-• diminishing returns - the falling return on each additional pound as a channel saturates.
+- diminishing returns - the falling return on each additional pound as a channel moves up its saturation curve.

-• Hill function - the curve used to model how response flattens near saturation.
+- Hill function - the equation used to model how response flattens near saturation.

 Frequently asked questions